Skip to content

 Proxy 404 failure log

-The Plan (It Seemed So Simple)
+The Target Setup (It Seems So Simple)

 The setup: Hashnode headless blog deployed on Vercel at vibed-lab-portal.vercel.app.
 Main site at vibed-lab.com on Cloudflare Pages.
 The goal was to proxy /blog requests from the main domain to the Vercel app — URL stays the same, content comes from Vercel.